jessicaldale/manager-readme/README.md

 I am not here to tell you how to do your job.
 I believe you are able to operate as a professional adult, and make smart decisions.
 This does not mean that I expect you to do everything on your own - I am here to provide you guidance and mentorship (either through me, or by finding the people you should be getting it from).
 Nor do I expect you to know everything - when you need help, I expect you to not hesitate and ask for it.
 If you feel you made a mistake, own up to it, we're all human and mistakes happen.
 Ultimately, I am here to help you do your job in any way I can.

+# My Philosophy
+I believe in leading by helping others see more clearly what they already know, and finding the solutions and strengths that are already inside people.
+I love to be surrounded by people who challenge me and I recognize that everyone is my superior at something.
+I value open, authentic relationships.
+I promise to be kind, honest and empathetic with others, and hold a safe space for the hard, messy wonderful process of growing and flourishing as a full human being.

+I’m big on work/life balance.
+Most folks work between about 10am (at the earliest) to 6pm (at the latest), and unless there’s an emergency, I don’t expect to communicate with you outside of these hours with respect to your local time.
+I try not to respond to e-mails or slack during off-hours and under no circumstances expect you to, unless it’s an emergency.

 # Process
 I believe that there is a place for process on a team.
 I need certain processes in place to be able to manage up and out to the rest of the organization; however I do not believe in process for the sake of process.
 I know that what works for one team, will not work for another - and I know that dictating process is not ideal.
 I will attempt to improve process, but I want to make sure that any changes I make are beneficial for all parties.
 If you ever have feedback on process - please let me know - I want the team to operate at its best at all times, and having a process that makes sense for everyone is critical.